Code-Trees/Code-Trees/README.md

 ### Hola , 👋

-I'm Pruthiraj Jayasingh, a passionate self-taught Ml/AI engineer  from India.
-My passion for Ml/AI  lies with dreaming up ideas and making them come true with R&D.
+I'm Pruthiraj Jayasingh, an Indian Ml/AI engineer who self-taught himself.
+My interest for Ml/AI is coming up with new concepts and bringing them to life via R&D.

-I am also an open-source enthusiast and maintainer.
-I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.
+In addition, I am an open-source supporter and maintainer.
+I learnt a lot from the open-source community, and I enjoy how it facilitates cooperation and information sharing.

 - 🔭 I’m currently working on AI
 - 🌱 I’m currently learning NLP